Dillon-hai/stlink2/README.md

 # Contributions

-* Linux codestyle with some exceptions
+The codebase uses the [linux kernel codestyle](doc/developer/codestyle.txt) with some exceptions.

 * Line width 120 characters
 * Allowed API struct typedefs
+* Advanced macros (for automatic code generation)

 # License

-All code is [MIT](LICENSE) licensed, except for other components under the `3thparty` folder.
+The project is [MIT](LICENSE) licensed.
+The code under the `3thparty` folder have their own licenses and are only used during development.